Uayma Municipality: History

+During the Classic period of the Maya civilization, the ancient Maya city of Ichmul de Morley (Mut'ul), flourished as a regional power and seat of a ruling dynasty.

 There is no accurate data on when the town was founded, though it existed before the conquest and in antiquity belonged to the chieftainship of Cupules.
 At colonization, Uayma became part of the encomienda system with the first recorded encomendero as Juan Bellido 1549-1579.
 From him it passed to Martín de Güemes 1579; Gaspar González, Pedro de Valencia, and Pedro de Valencia II 1607; Francisco Menéndez Morán 1683-1688; and thereafter to Joaquin Menéndez.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825, the area was assigned to the partition of Valladolid Municipality.
 During the Caste War of Yucatán the city was abandoned but repopulated after federal troops regained possession of it.
 In 1918, it was designated as its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of public works, education, nomenclature and public monuments.